theyosh/TerrariumPI/docs/_tabs/install.md

 # Migration from V3 to V4

-There is no real migration from version 3 to version 4.
+There is **no real migration** from version 3 to version 4.
 The changes are to big.
 So that means you have to install TerrariumPI v4 as it was a new PI.
-These migrations steps will only copy the existing relay history data from V3 to V4 so that the total power and water usages is still there.
+These migrations steps will only copy the *existing relay history data* from V3 to V4 so that the total power and water usages is still there.
 And the total costs are still correct.
 This is all what will be migrated.

 If you do **not care** about your relay history, you can just skip this migration.
+This is the **only** data that will be migrated!

 ## Backup